 - Create a virtual machine with two network interfaces.
 Set one to Bridged mode and leave the other in NAT mode.
 Install IPFire into this virtual machine.
 During the setup portion, select the Bridged adapter as the Green interface and select the NAT adapter as the Red interface. - 2.
 After you install IPFire, you'll need to use the web browser of your normal workstation to navigate to the IPFire dashboard.
-Do this using the following URL:

-https://192.168.0.190:444

-(Of course, substitute your own IP address for your Green interface.)
+Do this with this URL: https://192.168.0.190:444 - (Of course, substitute your own IP address for your Green interface.)

 3. Under the Firewall menu, you'll see an entry for Intrusion Prevention.
 Click on that to get to this screen, where you can enable Intrusion Prevention.
-The first step for that is to select the ruleset that you want to use, and then to select either Weekly or daily updates.
-Then, hit the Save button:
+The first step for that is to click on the Add provider button that's under the Ruleset Settings section.